CyberMonitor/orquestra-docs/v1/content/other-resources/interfaces.md

 Once you've done your integration, there are two ways you can use it in your template.
 The first one is obvious – you can simply import from the module you've just created, create a python object and voila!

-However, this means that the backend/optimizer will be hardcoded in your template and using another one will require changes to the template.
+However, this means that the class that implements the interface will be hardcoded in your template and to use another one will require changing the template.
 That's why you can use `create_object` function from `zquantum.core.utils`.
 It takes a dictionary with specification of the object you'd like to create and creates it inside the template.
 Take a look at the following example:

 ```yaml